hashicorp/boundary-plugin-aws/README.md

 The following attributes are valid on an AWS host Set resource:

-- `filters` (object): An object of filters to filter off of.
+- `filters` (array of strings): An array of string filters in the format `key=val1,val2`.
+The key corresponds to a filter option, and the value(s) are a comma-separated list.
 For a list of filter options, check out [describe-instances in the AWS CLI reference](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html).

 #### Supplying Filters on the Boundary CLI